Malivil/TTT-Randomat-20/README.md

 - Technofrood from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Paranormal Activity" and "They have a cave troll" events
 - Matt from Nanotekkit for the idea for the "Boo!", "RISE FROM YOUR...
 Bees?", and "Smoke Signals" events
 - Shahad from Nanotekkit for the idea for the "Earthquake" event
-- Lewis of the Yogscast for the idea for the "Detraitor" event and the concept of events starting in secret
+- Lewis of the Yogscast for the idea for the "Detraitor" event and the concepts of: events starting in secret, events having selection weight, and events targetting dead players
 - Zylus of the Yogscast for the idea for adding the jump/crouch switch to the "Opposite Day" event
 - [Guardian954](https://steamcommunity.com/id/guardianreborn) for the initial "Communism!
 Time to learn how to share..." event
 - [Mattyp92](https://steamcommunity.com/id/mattyp92) for converting Communism for use with "Custom Roles for TTT" instead of "Town of Terror", for the "I don't think you realise the gravity of the situation." event, for the "Ransomat" event, and for the idea for the "Betrayed", "Clownin' Around", and "praW emiT" events